rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 * an arbitrary number of simple-type attributes (like database tables or XML attributes).
 They can have a cardinality >` 1, too (like arrays of simple types)

-* sub components of entity type (like XML sub elements)
+* sub-components of entity type (like XML sub-elements)

 * a body of simple type (like XML simpleType elements, files or JMS messages)